paeneumbra/dotfiles/linux/awesome/.config/awesome/README.md

 </details>

+Extra modules included as submodules:

+- [bling](https://blingcorp.github.io/bling/) used for extra layout `centered`

-Instructions can be found in [installation-scrips](./../../../installation/arch/)
+Instructions can be found in [installation-scrips](./../../../installation)

 ### Color scheme

 To have the intended colors running, please update `.Xresources` file.

-To set up correctly the color scheme please read [decorator](../../../terminal/.config/decorator/README.md) instructions.
+To set up correctly the color scheme please read [decorator](../../../../base/.config/decorator/README.md) instructions.

 ## Issues